 Lemon is not a cruciferous veggie but it is helpful for supporting the liver and kidneys.
 Try adding 1/2 lemon to your glass of room temperature or warm water and sip it throughout the day.
 Or add a squeeze of fresh lemon to your favorite salad with olive oil, sea salt and pepper for a simple and clean dressing.
 This is the lemon squeezer I use so that the lemon seeds don’t end up in my food!

 As I mention every week, food is only a small percentage of what it takes to be truly healthy.
 I highly suggest you look into Castor Oil Packs + Coffee Enemas to help support the detoxification of toxins from your liver.
 Infrared Saunas, which heat the body from the inside out to secrete toxins, are another great option.

 If you’re looking for more support, our 3 Month Anti-Inflammatory Meal Plan is the perfect place to start detoxing your liver.

 When I had fatty liver disease, I learned quickly what foods to avoid.
 Yes, there are a lot of foods to avoid with liver disease and below are a few to help you get started.
 I highly suggest tossing these from your pantry and fridge and replacing them with items on our anti-inflammatory grocery guide.

 Some foods that are bad for the liver include fried foods, any food made with HFCS (high fructose corn syrup), sugar (including candy + desserts), processed foods, white bread/white flour/white flour products, alcohol and table salt.

-For more support, check out 3 Month Anti-Inflammatory Meal Plan, which is only available for a limited time through April.
+For more support, check out our 3 Month Anti-Inflammatory Meal Plan, which is only available for a limited time.
 We